seven-of-eleven/designare-z390-opencore-efi/README.md

 # Gigabyte Designaire Z390 - OpenCore - macOS ~~Catalina~~ Big Sur
+## NOTE: The latest release may not work with Catalina anymore.
+See the previous release if you are still on Catalina.

 ⭐️ **Thank you guys for all the stars!** ⭐️